 Can I Take An Electronic Cigarette On An Airplane?

-This is another yes and no…..
+UPDATE – TSA has just banned electronic cigarette devices from checked baggage – they MUST be packed in your carry on and may not be recharged during flight.
 The TSA does not ban e-cigs from going through security, but you must pack them appropriately and then once aboard the plane – YOU CANNOT USE THEM.
 No-Smoking regulations on airplanes and in airports apply to e-cigarettes as well.
 To pack your e-cig, separate all the components, placing liquid in your 3-1-1 bag, charger with your other electronics, and the e-cig tube in an easily visible place in your bag.

 Can I Take Liquid Medications On An Airplane?